EricSmekens/KnockoutJS-brackets/README.md

 ===================

 Knockout extension for brackets.
 It's currently work-in-progress.
-Ideas, contributions and any other support are welcome!
-Especially some creative ideas, features you would like to see!
+Ideas, contributions and any other support are welcome! :)

 ## Release notes

-### 0.0.4 (TO BE RELEASED, NEEDS MORE FUNCTIONALITY)
+### 0.0.4
 * Added quick-link icon to knockout site.

 ### 0.0.3